The store will not work correctly in the case when cookies are disabled.

 How to get grass to grow in bare spots

-The best course of action for any bald or bare spots in your lawn is to reseed it.
+The best course of action for any bald or bare spots in your lawn is to reseed them with some fresh grass seed.
 If you reseed a patchy lawn, you will help get it back to its former glory!
 However, before you put the seed down, it’s important to loosen the soil and level out any patches or bald spots – this will get rid of compacted soil and gives your grass seed the best conditions to reseed a patchy lawn successfully.

 Knowing when to plant grass seed will ensure your seeds have the correct growing conditions.
 So, once you’ve checked that temperatures are forecast to be consistently warm, and above 10 degrees for at least a fortnight in your area, you can begin your prep work.